XanaduAI/thewalrus/docs/research.rst

 Research
 ---------------

-If you are doing research using the Hafnian library please reference this page and our paper.
+If you are doing research using the Hafnian library please reference this page and our `our paper <https://arxiv.org/abs/1805.12498>`_.

 We are always open for collaboration, and can be contacted at research@xanadu.ai.